w3f/polkadot-wiki/docs/learn/learn-staking.md

   nominating and validating.
 It can set preferences like commission (for validators) and the staking rewards payout account.
 The earned rewards can be bonded (locked) immediately for bonding on your stash account, which would effectively compound the rewards you receive over time.
 You could also choose to have them deposited to a different account as a free (transferable) balance.
-If you are a validator, it can also be used to set your [session keys](learn-cryptography.md).
 Staking proxies only need sufficient funds to pay for the transaction fees.

 !!!warning